Autotelic

 Autotelic is a Filipino indie-alternative rock band in Manila, Philippines.
-Formed in 2012, the band consists of Josh Villena (guitars and vocals), Neil Tin (guitars), EJ Edralin (synth), Timothy “Pabs” Vargas (bass guitars), and Gep Macadaeg (drums).
+Formed in 2012, the band consists of Josh Villena (guitars and vocals), Neil Tin (guitars), EJ Edralin (synth), Timothy “Pabs” Vargas (bass guitar), and Gep Macadaeg (drums).
 The band is currently signed with independent record label Nemesis Music Group, and major record label MCA Music.

 History

 Autotelic started when Neil Tin, the band’s guitarist, spoke to Josh Villena.
 Villena is the band’s composer, lead vocalist, and guitarist.
 The band, which then consisted of Villena, Tin, Pabs Villegas (bassist), and Gep Macadaeg (drummer), who first met at a fast-food court.
 That is where they started to make music on a synthesis of Japanese and alternative rock and dance music.

 Eventually, Eric Tubon, the keyboardist joined the band.
 He is also with the progressive rock band Fuseboxx.
 Then later, singer-songwriter Kai Honasan replaced Tubon as their keyboard player, while EJ Edralin later joined the band playing synths.
 The first song on which they worked with Honasan is the album’s first single, “Dahilan".